testcontainers/testcontainers-node/README.md

 ## Examples

-Using a pre-built Docker image:
+Using a pre-built Docker image, note that omitting the tag will use `latest`:

 ```javascript
 const redis = require("async-redis");